nikhilpriyatam/medical_text_simplification/README.rst

 Training DAE
 ============

 * In order to train the model, follow the below mentioned steps.
-We use `fairseq` for training and inference.
+We use :code:`fairseq` for training and inference.

-* Create three files for train, development and test which contains medical sentences.For now, we assume that the extension for these files is .sen which denotes simple english.
+* Create three files for train, development and test which contains medical sentences.
+For now, we assume that the extension for these files is .sen which denotes simple English.

 * Generate aligned train, development and test files between noisy English (.nen) and simple English (.sen) using :code:`preprocess.py` which generates the source-target pairs.
 In the source sentences, medical concept mentions are replaced by their UMLS concept names.
+This modules uses `PyMetaMap <https://github.com/AnthonyMRios/pymetamap>`__.
+Ensure that this tool is installed and is running a MetaMap server.

    Usage: :code:`python preprocess.py <inp_file> <op_src_file> <op_tgt_file>`

 * Tokenize the source and target files using scibert tokens.